bannaarr01/Hotel/README.md

 ### Object Oriented Programming and Design Principle

-### However, the project is still in progress 🚧, although most features are done ✅
+### However, the project is still in progress 🚧, although some features are done ✅

 ##### *Don't forget to leave a ⭐️*. *Thanks*